amemske/book-search/README.md

 npm run dev
 ```

-This start a  server at the url `http://localhost:5173/`
+This start a client server at the url `http://localhost:5173/`